webbhm/NerdFarm/README.md

 ## Assumptions

- - Follows the instructions for building a Raspbian (Noobs) system.
+ - Follows the (instructions)[https://www.raspberrypi.org/downloads/raspbian/] for building a Raspbian system.
  - Configure the environment (see below).
 Turn VNC on, this is the easiest way to view multiple Raspberry Pis without needing separate keyboards and monitors for each.
 You can view all the Raspberries on your local network through one Raspberry, or download VNC to a PC and access them through a PC.

  ## Building multiple MVPs